Dave Trembley: Coaching career

 Trembley joined the Baltimore Orioles organization after he was named manager of the Bowie Baysox on January 27, 2003.
 His hiring was part of the Orioles' plan to improve its underachieving farm system with an emphasis on fundamentals and discipline.
 Taking over a ballclub that had ended its previous three seasons in or below fifth place in the Eastern League's Southern Division, he led the Baysox to fourth at 69-72 in 2003.
 The 13 1/2-game improvement earned him the organization's Cal Ripken, Sr. Player Development Award.
 The only Orioles affiliate to post a winning record in 2004, the Baysox finished above .500 for the first time since 1997 at 73-69.
 Trembley achieved his 1,200th victory as a minor-league manager during that campaign in a win over the Binghamton Mets on July 9.
 He managed the Eastern League All-Star Team that season (2004).
 He moved up to the Ottawa Lynx in a similar capacity on December 2, 2004.
 Trembley managed the Orioles' AAA team, the Ottawa Lynx, in 2005 and 2006, combining to go 143-144.

 Trembley was promoted to Baltimore's major league coaching staff when he was named the team's bullpen coach on February 14, 2007.
-He was the major league field coordinator as well as the bullpen coach during Spring Training in 2007, and later was the interim bench coach, replacing Tom Trebelhorn, who left the club to attend to a family matter.
-In addition to his tenure in organized Minor League Baseball, Trembley also managed one winter at Navajoa in the Mexican Pacific League, and coached third base for two years for Magallanes in the Venezuelan Winter League.
-He managed 16 seasons in the Florida and Arizona Instructional League.
-Trembley managed the Florida State League All-Star Game in 1995.
-He was added to the major league coaching staff as a September call up in 1998 with the Chicago Cubs, and in 2003 and 2006 with the Baltimore Orioles.